 - ELISA (enzyme-linked immunosorbent assay) test analyzes IgG Food Antibody Profile measures levels of IgG antibodies for commonly offending foods.
 It clearly identifies those foods that may be causing health problems, helping to achieve positive outcomes sooner, even when combined with elimination/provocation testing.

-Once you are accurately aware of what foods you might be allergic, fixing your health problems can be as simple as changing the foods that you eat.
+Once you are accurately aware of what foods you might be allergic to, fixing your health problems can be as simple as changing the foods that you eat.

 Causes of Food Sensitivities

 Common causes of food sensitivities are stress, inflammation, and intestinal permeability problems (leaky gut).
 The greatest source of inflammation can come from your diet.
 Snack and “comfort” foods produce an acidic environment.